gem5/gem5-resources-website/README.md

 The project is structured as follows:

-- `gem5.config.js`: Contains the configuration for the gem5 Vision website including the databases and the tabs.
+- `gem5.config.js`: Contains the configuration for the gem5 Resources website including the databases and the tabs.
 - `components`: Contains React components used throughout the website.
   - `components/tabs`: Contains the tabs used in the Resource page.
 - `pages`: Contains the pages of the website.
 Each page is a React component.